Register for this course on our website! Registrations through Summerschool will not be processed

 improve the level of reflection and to use the input of other students in order to come to a

 - Personal assignments.
 These are both aimed at (a) linking the course content to the practical professional situation of the student and (b) evaluating the level of knowledge and skills of the student

 Franck L.B.
 Meijboom studied theology and ethics at the Universities of Utrecht (NL) and Aberdeen (UK).
 As Associate Professor he is affiliated with the Faculty of Veterinary Medicine of Utrecht University, the Ethics Institute of Utrecht University (Faculty of Humanities) and the Adaptation Physiology group (ADP) of Wageningen University.
-Additionally he is Head of the Centre for Sustainable Animal Stewardship (CenSAS).
-At the Faculty of Veterinary Medicine is member of the Departmental Board (Population Health Sciences, manager research) and member of the Research Council.
+Additionally he is head of the Centre for Sustainable Animal Stewardship (CenSAS).
+At the Faculty of Veterinary Medicine he is member of the Departmental Board (Population Health Sciences, manager research) and member of the Research Council.

 In his work the link between ethical theory and moral practice plays an important role.
 For instance, a number of projects were initiated by or in close cooperation with the Dutch government, such as the drafting of a general ethical framework for biotechnology, the organization of a series of public debates on animal biotechnology, and a series of training in ethics for civil servants of the Ministry of Agriculture.
-Additionally, he performs and supervise projects with a strong interdisciplinary character.
+Additionally, he performs and supervises projects with a strong interdisciplinary character.

 Vetenarians and scientists.
 Managers and policy officers dealing with animal welfare and social issues.
 For instance veterinarian working at group association or umbrella associations, industry or government (province, ministry).
 Professionals working in enforcement and supervision.
 Researchers and lecturers in green education/higher education.

 Aim of the course